 - Next, transfer back to a glass jar with a tight-fitting lid and refrigerate for another 24 hours before using.

-Makes about one cup of mustard which will keep in the fridge for a couple of months as long as it's tightly covered.
+The mustard will keep in the fridge for a couple of months as long as it's tightly covered.